Theo Evan

-Career
+Life and career

-Born in Nicosia to a Greek-Cypriot family, he spent his youth in dance sessions and singing in his school choir.
-He has been a singer and dancer since the age of seven, and he began songwriting in his teens.
-Evan also performed in a wide variety of theatre productions and talent shows across Cyprus like all the kids in his age, often earning awards and distinctions for his efforts.
+Born in Nicosia to a Greek-Cypriot family, Evan began performing at an early age, participating in school choir and dance activities.
+He started singing and dancing at the age of seven, and began writing songs during his teenage years.
+He also took part in various theatre productions and talent shows across Cyprus, often earning awards and distinctions for his efforts.

 After graduating from The English School in Nicosia, Evan moved to the United States to study music and performance at Berklee College of Music in Boston, Massachusetts, which he later graduated with honors.
-Since then, he has been invited back as an honorary guest at the university’s graduation ceremony on three occasions, alongside other artists such as Missy Elliot, Pharrell Williams, John Legend, and Justin Timberlake.
+Since then, he has been invited back as an honorary guest at the university’s graduation ceremony on three occasions, alongside other artists such as Missy Elliott, Pharrell Williams, John Legend, and Justin Timberlake.

 In 2021, he released his debut single "The Wall".
 Evan also made an appearance as an extra in the seventh episode of the second season of the American television series Euphoria.
 After a short stay in Los Angeles, he returned to his hometown to continue his music career.

 On 2 September 2024, it was announced that he would represent Cyprus at the Eurovision Song Contest 2025 in Basel, Switzerland.
 This marked the first time since that Cyprus was represented by a Cypriot-born artist.
 On 13 May 2025, Evan performed in the first semifinal, where he failed to qualify to the grand final, placing 11th with 44 points, missing the final by 2 points.